 It was in the year King Uzziah died that I saw the Lord.
 He was sitting on a lofty throne, and the train of his robe filled the Temple.
 (Isaiah 6:1)

 Relate: It was in the year King Uzziah died that I saw the Lord.
 For most of his long reign, Uzziah was a godly man.
 He provided both continuity and a smooth transition of leadership as he served as coregent with his father in his early years and his son served as coregent with him later in life.
-In all, he reigned for over fifty years and those years are the most prosperous the kingdom had experienced since the days of Solomon.
-Uzziah is credited with inventing new weapons to defend the walls of his cities.
-He built up those walls and fortifications to the point that Judah was considered impregnable by his neighbors.
-Both the Philistines and the Arabians took a beating in their wars with him the Ammonites and Edom were vassal states in his time and even Egypt considered him an equal.
+In all, he reigned for over fifty years and those years are the most prosperous the kingdom of Judah had experienced since the days of Solomon.
+Uzziah is credited with inventing new weapons used to defend the walls of his cities.
+He built up those walls and fortifications to the point that Judah was considered impregnable by its neighbors.
+Both the Philistines and the Arabians took a beating in their wars with him and both the Ammonites and Edomites were vassal states in his time.
+Even mighty Egypt considered him an equal.

 React: Having a good thing is not always a good thing.
 When I am living in times of calm and contentment, I will not cry out for help.
 When walking through a period of peace and prosperity I believe I am capable of handling things all on my own.
 Sometimes the best thing God can do for me is to let the good thing die.
 When I think I can handle everything, I don’t look for help.
 When everything seems fine, I don’t realize my continuing need for God.
 It takes my safety being shattered before I start seeking a Savior.

 It was in the year that King Uzziah died that Isaiah saw the Lord.
 What are the Uzziah’s in my life?
 What are those good things that keep me from looking for the best?
 What are the things in which I find a contentment that prevents me from looking higher and beyond?
 What must I let go of that I might grab hold of God?